Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

 ## The architecture of the network

-The process of coding and analysing the Bayesian Neural Network and the Neural Network with Dropout is composed of different steps:
+The process of coding and analyzing the Bayesian Neural Network and the Neural Network with Dropout is composed of different steps:

-1. Train theBayesianNN with Hamiltonian MonteCarlo with the library Hamiltorch;
+1. Train the BayesianNN with Hamiltonian MonteCarlo with the library Hamiltorch;
 2. Train the NN with dropout with homoscedastic and heteroscedastic dropout (p = 0.7, i.e 30% of missing nodes);
 3. Find the architecture of the Neural Network in which each method works best;
 4. Test the two methods on the same function